 DEPARTMENT OF BANKING AND SECURITIES

 The interest rate limitations under the State's usury statute were preempted to a great extent by Federal law, the Depository Institutions Deregulation and Monetary Control Act of 1980 (Pub.
-L. 96-221).
+L. No. 96-221).
 Further preemption was instituted with the signing of Pub.
-L. 96-399, which overrode State interest rate limitations on any individual who finances the sale or exchange of residential real property which such individual owns and which such individual occupies or has occupied as his principal residence.
+L. No. 96-399, which overrode State interest rate limitations on any individual who finances the sale or exchange of residential real property which the individual owns and which the individual occupies or has occupied as his principal residence.

 GLENN E. MOYER,

 [Pa.B.
 Doc.
 No. 13-78.
 Filed for public inspection January 18, 2013, 9:00 a.m.]